Haunted Helena

 Unlike many of the towns that mushroomed into existence during Montana’s Gold Rush, Helena today is no ghost town.
 It has always been a booming town, and one of the centers of Montana life.
 It is, however, a ghost story town, a city brimming with hauntings and visitations, with unexplained sightings and things that go bump, or in some cases chirp, in the night.
 Hardly surprising considering the sorts of shenanigans gold rush towns got up to.

-The best way to experience the Queen City’s haunted past is on a Haunted Helena Tour aboard the Last Chance Tour Train.
+The best way to experience the Queen City’s haunted past is on The Foundation for Montana History’s Ghost Gulch tours!

 THE TOUR ITSELF

-The stories Ellen tells are gristly and sometimes sweet, often surprising, and always humane–in a ghostly sort of way.
-They’ll make you see Montana’s capital city in a new light and are an essential ingredient to a Montana October.
-While we would happily sit on the trolley for the entire night listening to Ellen’s tales of years gone by in Helena, she takes the experience one step further and has visitors explore the Benton Cemetery and the paved path of Reeder’s Alley.
+These stories are gristly and sometimes sweet, often surprising, and always humane–in a ghostly sort of way.
+They’ll make you see Montana’s capital city in a new light and are an essential ingredient to a Montana fall.

 A TASTE OF THE TOUR

-As Ellen will share, there is no shortage of Helena hauntings.
-All of the hauntings recounted by Ellen on the tour can be tied directly back to Montana history.
+As you pedal your way through Helena, you’ll soon see there is no shortage of hauntings.
+All of the hauntings recounted on the tour can be tied directly back to Montana history.
 One such story is that of Helena’s hangman tree.
 The gnarled ponderosa pine stood at the top of dry gulch, today that would be between Davis Street and Blake Street.
 At least 10 men were hanged at this site between 1865 and 1870.
 The final recorded hanging was that of Arthur Compton and Joseph Wilson.
 These men had been found guilty of the robbery and attempted murder of George Leonard by a group of nearly 1500 and on April 30, 1870, they were hanged.
-A rope would be fasted to one of the trees knotted branches, a noose fastened around the accused’s neck, and they would balance on the back of a horse.
+A rope would be attached to one of the trees knotted branches, a noose fastened around the accused’s neck, and they would balance on the back of a horse.
 When the time came, those in charge of the hanging would slap the rear of the horse, sending the horse running and the perpetrator to his death.

 There have been countless unexplainable events recorded from the area.
 From ghostly sightings to the inexplainable thundering of hooves through the area, there are enough accounts to make you wonder.
 The tree of death, as it was referred, was chopped down in 1875 by the Methodist minister Shippen who owned the lot.
 When the tree was cut down, a crowd gathered and took splinters of the tree as souvenirs.
 Two such pieces can be found at the Montana Historical Society.